wbc3rd/Riviera-Docs/docs/source/creating_slurm_script.rst

    sbatch job_script.sh

 SLURM will return a job ID upon submission.
-This identifier is essential for tracking the job’s status.
+This identifier is essential for tracking the job's status.

 Step 4: Monitor Your Job
 -------------------------